openeuropa/documentation/docs/how-to-contribute.md

 #### Before Submitting A Bug Report

 * **Determine [which repository the problem should be reported in](#before-getting-started)**.
-* **Make sure the issue is really a bug and not an intended behavior** by carefully reading the component's user manual.
+* **Make sure the issue is really a bug and not an intended behavior** by carefully reading the component's documentation.
 * **Check if you can reproduce the problem in the latest version of the affected component.**
 * **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Aopeneuropa)** to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.